This Is the Only Basil Pesto Recipe You’ll Ever Need

 Featured in “Everything You Need to Know about Basil Pesto,” by Erica Firpo.

 - 1 tsp. kosher salt

-- In a large mortar, add the pine nuts, salt, and garlic cloves.
-Using a large pestle, pound and scrape the ingredients into a very smooth paste, 5–7 minutes.
-Add the basil in small amounts, working it into the mixture after each addition, until all the basil has been added and the mixture is smooth and creamy, 15–20 minutes.
-Slowly add the oil while stirring with the pestle, gradually add the oil until fully incorporated, about 3 minutes more.
+Using a large mortar and pestle, pound the pine nuts, salt, and garlic into a very smooth paste, 5–7 minutes.
+Add the basil ½ cup at a time, working it into the mixture after each addition, until the mixture is smooth and creamy, 15–20 minutes.
+While stirring with the pestle, gradually add the oil until fully incorporated, about 3 minutes more.
 Stir in the Parmigiano and Pecorino.

 Note: Topped with a thin layer of olive oil and stored in an airtight container, the pesto will keep for up to 1 week in the refrigerator and 6 months in the freezer.